-As you prepare to come to Gordon and to the U.S. here are some useful resources and tools to assist you in your transition to Gordon.
+As you prepare to come to Gordon and to the U.S., here are some useful resources and tools to assist you in your transition.
 Please do not hesitate to contact the International Student Advisor, Cheryl DeLuca, or any of the ISO Leaders if you have questions!

 |Welcome Dinner for all new international students and the International Student Organization (ISO) leaders.

 ||International Student Orientation begins (schedule and information to follow)